 Parent carers of disabled children tend to have poorer mental and physical health than other parents.
-Researchers and parent carers have co-developed a programme to improve the health and wellbeing of parent carers of disabled children.
+Researchers and parent carers have co-developed the Healthy Parent Carer programme to improve the health and wellbeing of parent carers of disabled children.

 The topic of parent carers’ health and wellbeing was initially brought up in a PenCRU Family Faculty meeting.
 Since then we have worked on developing the programme, which is guided by three groups: